carderne/leaflet-gsheets/README.md

 # leaflet-gsheets

 Example repository for a project using [Leaflet](https://leafletjs.com/) and [Tabletop.js](https://github.com/jsoma/tabletop) to display a web map that automatically pulls data from two simple Google Sheets tables (as well as preload from JSON files for speed and in case the Googlle API changes).
+Sidebar created using [leaflet-sidebar-v2](https://github.com/nickpeihl/leaflet-sidebar-v2).

 To get started, fork this repo and use the .CSV files in the data-sources folder as examples to create the Google Sheets data source.